ShinATK/ComputerGraphics/Games101/03-Light Transport/03-Ray Tracing.md

 ##### Problem 3: Stop the Recursive Algorithm

-Because the Conservation of energy, we can't just cut off some part of $\#bounces$.
+Because the Conservation of energy, we can't just cut off some part of \#bounces.

 *But we can stop bouncing with probability $p$*.